OracleCPS/GGMicroservices/CloudWorkshop_GoldenGate Microservices_100.md

 ### **STEP 1**: Access Cloud Server via Putty

-For this lab, Oracle GoldenGate and the Oracle Database sources and targets are contained within one Ravello Cloud image that you will be assigned to.
+For this lab, Source and Target will have Oracle GoldenGate 19c and the Oracle Database 19c .
 All user interactions will be through a browser (Firefox or Chrome) and Putty that is installed on your laptop, which was a prerequisite for this workshop.

 **Your instructor will provide the SSH and IP address for Oracle Cloud Server**